Hiring People With Disabilities: Small Business Guide

 Yes, companies must provide reasonable accommodations upon request from a candidate.
 You do not have to provide reasonable accommodations if an applicant with a disability does not request them, unless the disability is obvious.

-Yes, so long as the applicant requested reasonable accommodation for extended time.
+Yes, so long as the applicant requested for reasonable accommodation for extended time.
 Applicants can request this by any means—through a letter, email, or face-to-face—prior to taking the test.
 Depending on the candidate’s disability, you may need to provide additional time for them to complete the test, a modified test format, or any other reasonable accommodation that allows the disabled candidate the same opportunity as all other candidates to complete the test.

-Yes, so long as the accommodation would cause your company an undue hardship.
-When thinking about what constitutes an undue hardship, consider how difficult or expensive it would be to accommodate the candidate.
 Be aware this does not excuse your requirement to provide an alternative accommodation.
 For example, if an applicant is in a wheelchair and your office is on the third floor of a building without an elevator, installing an elevator would be unreasonable; offering to hold the interview on the first floor would not be unreasonable.

-Considerations Upon Hiring
+Considerations Upon Hiring People With Disabilities

 Once you’ve hired a person with disabilities, make sure you’re aware of what you can do to support them in your workplace.
 This includes adhering to legal considerations and taking actionable steps to keep your workplace safe and inclusive.